Burning, mystery fluids and no bleeding: I'm scared!

 The burning in your vagina is about the only thing that causes me any concern.
 Now, it's possible that if you weren't using extra lubricant, or were going at it for a while that you felt a burning just because of the semen coming in contact with vaginal tissue that was a bit raw: that's normal enough.
 (Though for future reference, lube is your friend, and you only want to have intercourse when you want it, and for as long as it feels good -- if you start feeling raw, it's time to stop.)

-Very rarely, some women are sensitive or allergic to semen: so, another possibility -- albeit a far smaller one -- would be that you have an allergy.
+Very rarely, some people are sensitive or allergic to semen: so, another possibility -- albeit a far smaller one -- would be that you have an allergy.

 One other possibility, especially if this is not the first time you've been sexually active, is that that burning was due to an STI or vaginal infection you've already got brewing.
 I'm hoping that you and your boyfriend are only having the unprotected (as in, without condoms) sex AFTER each having practiced safer sex for six months, including STI screenings.
 I'm also hoping you were given a pelvic exam and screening before you were prescribed the Yaz.
 If that was not the case, then just in case, and just because it's important, then I'd be sure that both you and your boyfriend go and get a current STI screening.
 And if you have not already been practicing safer sex for at least six months before this -- that's screenings, monogamy AND latex barriers -- then I'd encourage you to do that before going without the condoms again.